paccionesawyer/ProbabilisticRobotics_TurtleBot_GSS/CrowdNav_DSRNN/README.md

 ## Acknowledgements

-This code is based on the code from Liu, et al.
+This code is based on the code from Liu, et al. The code also uses the FilterPy libary's KalmanFilter.

 S. Liu, P. Chang, W. Liang, N. Chakraborty, and K. Driggs-Campbell, “De- centralized structural-RNN for robot crowd navigation with deep reinforcement